Skip to main content

 While the Council endorsed the impressive concept plans, it is crucial that the City gauges from its community if it wants an ocean pool and its thoughts on the proposed project.

-A community survey was undertaken from 14 August to 15 September with the results now being collated.
+A community survey was undertaken from 14 August to15 September 2023.
 The City also hosted two community information sessions, which included a presentation from concept design authors Officer Woods.
 Held on 28 August 2023, the sessions were well attended by community members and other stakeholders, and there was robust discussion around the project.

 The feasibility studies into an ocean pool for Bunbury were supported by the Department of Local Government, Sport and Cultural Industries, which provided $250,000 in funding.